- Car Rentals

 The main festival of the church called 'Moonnu Nompu', celebrated for 3 days in the month of xx.
 Thousands of devotees from all parts of Kerala participate in the festival.

-At a distance of 22 km from Mananthavady, 28 km from Irupu Falls & 45 km from Kalpetta, Thirunelly Temple is an ancient temple located in a beautiful valley beneath Brahmagiri hill range close to Kerala - Karnataka boarder (near Kutta, close to Nagarhole National Park).
-It is one of the most ancient places of pilgrimage in Kerala and also one of the most popular temples in Wayanad.
+At a distance of 22 km from Mananthavady, 28 km from Irupu Falls & 45 km from Kalpetta, Thirunelly Temple is an ancient temple located in a beautiful valley beneath Brahmagiri hill range close to Kerala - Karnataka border (near Kutta).
+It is one of the most ancient places of pilgrimage in Kerala, and among the most popular religious places to visit as part of Wayanad packages.

 |Wayanad - Kozhikode||4D/3N||₹ 11875||View Details|